Noob-can-Compile/Crap_SLAM/README.md

 # Crap_SLAM
-Implementation of Simultaneous Localization And Mapping(SLAM).
+Implementation of Simultaneous Localization And Mapping(SLAM) with Visual Odometry.